-By Mark Atkins.
-Last updated 12th May 2021.
+By Daniel Archer.
+Last Updated 9th May 2022.
 Welcome to our guide on industrial deafness claims.

 No matter where you work, your employer is required to take reasonable measures to provide a safe and healthy working environment and to reduce the risk of injury.
 If you have been diagnosed with industrial deafness and you believe your employer has not taken the required steps to prevent this from happening, you could be entitled to compensation.